noemiavello/Master-Thesis/README.md

 # Master Thesis: "Using Shapley Values for Assessing Feature Importance in Insurance Prediction Models"

-This project involves the data set and application codes for the master thesis.
+This project involves the data set and application codes for the master thesis in International Business and Economics.
 The key components include:

 * **Data Set**: The dataset used for this project.
 * **Data Manipulations**: Relevant data manipulations.